Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 Freedom of expression in Turkiye has been under attack for years, with a drastic decline since the Gezi Park protests in 2013.
 The government and the police’s extremely violent reaction to the peaceful protest was a turning point in relations between civil society and the authorities.

-Read more on Turkiye
+Read more on Türkiye

 Western Balkans

 ARTICLE 19 Europe’s work in the Western Balkans focuses on key priorities related to cross-cutting across the region.
 As part of the Media Freedom Rapid Response (MFRR) and the Council of Europe’s Platform for the Safety of Journalists, we monitor and document the ongoing erosion of press freedom and organise fact-finding and advocacy missions to examine the threats to journalists in the member and candidate states (including Albania and Kosovo).
 The safety of journalists remains a key concern in many countries in the Western Balkans, with journalists being targeted while covering protests or investigating controversial public interest news.
 Women journalists face specific forms of harassment, especially online.
 SLAPPs constitute a growing threat to independent journalists in the region; in Serbia for example, we documented 26 cases of SLAPPs against journalists in the last decade.
-The frail state of media freedom can be described by politicisation and media concentration, favouring political and business elites across the region.
+According to a recent survey conducted by the Croatian Journalists’ Association at least 752 lawsuits against the media and journalists are currently active, some of which may be categorised as SLAPPs.

 Read more on Albania